daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Was Foretold

-You are the “chosen one,” and prophecy, prediction, prognostication, or some other method of determination expects great things of you one day.
+You are the "chosen one," and prophecy, prediction, prognostication, or some other method of determination expects great things of you one day.

 * Tier 1: Interaction Skills
 * Tier 1: Knowing